US to withdraw all troops from Afghanistan by Sept. 11

 “It’s going to be hard to meet the May 1 deadline,” Biden said in March.
 “Just in terms of tactical reasons, it’s hard to get those troops out.”
 He added, “And if we leave, we’re going to do so in a safe and orderly way.”

 ——— Knickmeyer reported from Oklahoma City.
-Associated Press writers Kathy Gannon in Islamabad, Eric Tucker and broadcast correspondent Sagar Meghani contributed to this report.
+Associated Press writers Kathy Gannon in Islamabad and Eric Tucker in Washington and broadcast correspondent Sagar Meghani contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.